AndyOGo/stylelint-declaration-strict-value/README.md

 #### ignoreFunctions

-Function can be enabled or disabled, like:
+Functions can be enabled or disabled, like:

 ```js
 // .stylelintrc